Frequently Asked Questions

 New students are notified of their advisor’s name and contact information via email just prior to or within the first several days of the students’ first semester at RU.
 If you are ever unsure of how to determine or locate your academic advisor, the Academic Success Center can help you find the answer!

 Academic advising is a shared responsibility.
 Both the advisee and the advisor have responsibilities.
 The better prepared you are for the advising session, the more information you will get to cover with your advisor.
 Therefore, the advising session is as much your responsibility as it is the advisors.
 It is in your best interest to be as prepared as much as possible.
-Come prepared with a written list of questions, notes from previous advising sessions and any kind of documentation you feel is appropriate.
+Come to your appointment with a written list of questions, notes from previous advising sessions and any kind of documentation you feel is appropriate.

 If I need to talk to an advisor, but my assigned advisor is not available, where should I go for assistance?